 The inevitable conclusion of this reading is that in Plakiê and Skylakê (a language close to) Etruscan was spoken.
 In the next chapter, Briquel admits this in a footnote (145 n.
-28: "On connaît les diverses explications (faits de substrat, traces de migrations) qui ont été avancées pour rendre compte de la présence d'un parler étruscoïde à Lemnos.
-La constatation d'Hécatée, dans l'antiquité, [to whom Herodotus' statement about Plakiê and Skylakê is probably due] relevait un fait parallèle."
+28: 'On connaît les diverses explications (faits de substrat, traces de migrations) qui ont été avancées pour rendre compte de la présence d'un parler étruscoïde à Lemnos.
+La constatation d'Hécatée, dans l'antiquité, [to whom Herodotus' statement about Plakiê and Skylakê is probably due] relevait un fait parallèle.'
 (On p.
 144 with note 21 Briquel argues for the reliability of the observation.)
 Note that the two villages are exactly in the region which I identified as the original home of the Etruscans.
 The testimony is of essential importance: the eastern Tysênoi speak Etruscan.
-It is a second testimony of the same type and importance as the Lemnos inscription.
-And it will hardly be possible to maintain that here too (beside Lemnos) Etruscans from Italy had settled: aigain these people are clearly a relic of the past, a remnant of a disappearing
+It is a second testimony of the character of the Lemnos inscription.
+And it will hardly be possible to maintain that here too (beside Lemnos) Etruscans from Italy had settled: aigain these people are clearly a relic of the past, a remnant of a disappearing population.

-The search for the Tyrsênoi is hampered very much by the question of the relation between the names Tyrrhenians and Pelasgians.)
+The search for the Tyrsênoi is hampered very much by the question of the relation between the names Tyrrhenians and Pelasgians.
 Some Greek authors say that they must be kept apart (Dion.
 Hal.
-1, 29), others say that they are one and the same (Hellanikos FGrH 4 F 4 = Dion.
+I, 29), others say that they are one and the same (Hellanikos FGrH 4 F 4 = Dion.
 Hal.
-1, 28, 3; Philochoros of Athens FGrH 328, F 99 quoting Hyginus).
-So much is clear that there was confusion among the ancient authors; and it is also clear that in some cases 'Pelasgians' refers to
+I, 28, 3; Philochoros of Athens FGrH 328, F 99 quoting Hyginus).
+So much is clear that there was confusion among the ancient authors; and it is also clear that in some cases 'Pelasgians' refers to Tyrrhenians.
+(The term Pelasgians is much more frequent than the term Tyrsênoi.)
+In the foregoing I have only cited cases where the term Tyrsênoi is used exceptions indicated.
+Thus Homer mentions Pelasgians as confederates of Troy in B 840 - 843.
+They probably lived near Larissa near Hamaxitos,

-31) The Pelasgians, and their relation to the Tyrsênoi, are still much of a puzzle.
+&lt;sup>37 The Pelasgians, and their relation to the Tyrsênoi, are still much of a puzzle.
 It is clear that the Pelasgoi were a non-Indo-European people which the Greeks met, in Thessaly, when they entered Greece.
 It seems that their name was later used simply for the old inhabitants of Greece, or at least large sections of them.
 I consider the possibility that the Pelasgians in Asia Minor were also just a non-Greek people, whether they were related to the continental Pelasgians or not.
 In the beginning the Tyrsênoi were simply called Pelasgoi (thus Hellanikos F 4 = Dion.
 Hal.
 1, 28, 3: τοὺς Τυρρηνούς φησι Πελασγοὺς πρότερον καλουμένους).
 In this way the origin of the idea of the Etruscans being Pelasgians becomes clear.
 Then it becomes understandable that one can also call the Tyrsênoi Pelasgians, simply because they were a part of them.
 The more precise name Tyrsênoi became only known and used later, when it became clear that they were a separate entity, especially after the Greeks got acquainted with the Etruscans.
 (One might compare Morocco, of which the inhabitants are Arabs; but one learns only later that a large part of the population is Berber, with a different language and different traditions.)
-Then the 'confusion' about these names is understandable. - The stories about Pelasgians sailing from Greece to Asia Minor may all be phantasy.
-[See now Add.
-II.]
+Thus the 'confusion' about these names is understandable. - The stories about Pelasgians sailing from Greece to Asia Minor may all be fantasy.
+[See now App.
+11.]